Starbucks asks labor board to halt union votes temporarily

 “Workers have spoken loud and clear by winning 82 percent of union elections,” the group said in a statement.
 “Ultimately, this is Starbucks’ latest attempt to manipulate the legal process for their own means and prevent workers from exercising their fundamental right to organize.”

-NLRB Press Secretary Kayla Blado said Monday that the agency doesn’t comment on open cases.
+A spokesperson for the NLRB said Monday that the agency doesn’t comment on open cases.

-“The agency has well-established processes to raise challenges regarding the handling of both election matters and unfair labor practice cases.
-Those challenges should be raised in filings specific to the particular matters in question,” Blado said in a statement.
+Press secretary Kayla Blado said the NLRB will “carefully and objectively” consider any challenges that Starbucks raises through “established channels.”
+Starbucks can also seek expedited review in the case, Blado said.

 Starbucks said there is evidence of misconduct in other regions as well.
 The company wants the NLRB to thoroughly investigate other Starbucks union elections and make public a report on its findings.
 The company said the board should also implement safeguards to prevent regional officials from coordinating with one party or another.